sul-dlss/cocina-models/README.md

 ```
 bundle exec rake release
 ```
 which pushes the gem to rubygems.org.
-Next write up the release notes: https://github.com/sul-dlss/cocina-models/releases .

 ### Step 2: Update client gems coupled to the models